SwissTierrasColombia/Asistente-LADM-COL/README_en.md

      - ETL to generate cadastral supplies from cadastral authority (IGAC) data (SNC source).
      - ETL to generate cadastral supplies from cadastral authority (IGAC) data (Cobol source).
  - Roles support and GUI for each role.
- - Create database structures for the LADM-COL v3.0 model.
+ - Create database structures for the LADM-COL v3.0 model using the national map projection with unique origin (CTM12).
  - Two database engines to manage LADM-COL data:
    - PostgreSQL/PostGIS: Total support.
    - GeoPackage: Total support (except reports).